 CP 465022 hydrochloride

-Selective, non-competitive AMPA antagonist (IC50 = 25 nM in rat cortical neurons) that displays potent anticonvulsant activity.
+CP 465022 hydrochloride is a selective, non-competitive AMPA antagonist (IC50 = 25 nM in rat cortical neurons) that displays potent anticonvulsant activity.
 Also significantly blocks the persistent component of Nav1.6 channel activity.
 Brain penetrant and orally active.

 |Storage||Desiccate at RT|